yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

     {
         "action": "call",
-        "url": "uri of native authorization request for *Downstream Authorization Server*, or redirect_uri of an *Upstream Authorization Server* with an error response", }
+        "url": "native authorization request for *Downstream Authorization Server*, or redirect_uri of an *Upstream Authorization Server* with an error response", }

-* Natively invoke a *User-Interacting App*, if present on the device:
+* **Natively invoke** a *User-Interacting App*, if present on the device:

 Example: